mastaal/parlhist/README.md

-`parlhist` (working title) is a Python application intended to enable more empirical and statistical academic studies of Dutch parliamentary minutes and documents. `parlhist` was initially developed at the Department of Constitutional and Administrative Law of Leiden Law School (Lieden University, the Netherlands) in order to investigate in a more empiric manner the role of the Dutch Constitution in Dutch parliamentary debates.
+`parlhist` (working title) is a Python application intended to enable more empirical and statistical academic studies of Dutch parliamentary minutes and documents. `parlhist` was initially developed at the [Department of Constitutional and Administrative Law of Leiden Law School (Leiden University, the Netherlands)](https://www.universiteitleiden.nl/en/law/institute-of-public-law/constitutional-and-administrative-law) in order to investigate in a more empiric manner the role of the Dutch Constitution in
+Dutch parliamentary debates.
 Afterwards, `parlhist` has been expanded for various different types of research.

 `parlhist` enables more empirical study of these documents by providing an accessible an local